Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Related Work

-\cite{agarwal22} describe another model-based algorithm that can compute approximately optimal policies for a general class of monotone and Lipshitz welfare functions, but rather than maximizing the expected welfare, they maximize the welfare of expected rewards (note the two are not equal for nonlinear welfare functions).
+\cite{agarwal22} describe another model-based algorithm that can compute approximately optimal policies for a general class of monotone and Lipschitz welfare functions, but rather than maximizing the expected welfare, they maximize the welfare of expected rewards (note the two are not equal for nonlinear welfare functions).
 Other works have formulated fairness in different ways or settings.
-For example, \cite{jabbari2017fairness} defines an analogue of envy freeness and \cite{pmlr-v206-deng23a} studies a per-time-step fairness guarantee. \cite{barman2023fairness} studies welfare maximization in multi-armed bandit problems.
+For example, \cite{jabbari2017fairness} defines an analogue of envy freeness and \cite{pmlr-v206-deng23a} studies a per-time-step fairness guarantee. \cite{barman2023fairness} studies welfare maximization in multi-armed bandit problems. \cite{roepke2023distributional} explores the concept of distributional multi-objective decision making for managing uncertainty in multi-objective environments.

+Risk-sensitive RL approaches address scalar objectives by incorporating risk measures to minimize regret or control reward variance over accumulated rewards \cite{bauerle2011markov, bellemare2023distributional, bastani2022regret}.
+While these approaches offer valuable tools for managing reward variability, their guarantees are primarily in terms of regret minimization or achieving bounded variance.
+In contrast, our work provides stronger theoretical assurances in terms of the approximation ratio on the expected welfare for multi-objective optimization.
+This difference in focus underscores the robustness of our method, which provides guarantees that extend beyond the risk-sensitive regime to cover complex, multi-dimensional utility functions \cite{fan23, brafman03, azar17}.
+Such problems remain computationally significant even in a deterministic environment where the notion of risk may not apply.

+Lastly, while our single-agent setup with multiple objectives shares some aspects with multi-agent reinforcement learning (MARL), the objectives differ significantly.
+Much of the MARL literature has focused on cooperative reward settings, often using value-decomposition techniques like VDN and QMIX \cite{sunehag2017value, rashid2018qmix} or actor-critic frameworks to align agent objectives under a centralized training and decentralized execution paradigm \cite{foerster2018counterfactual}.
+In contrast, our work parallels the more general Markov game setting, where each agent has a unique reward function and studies nonlinear objectives that require computational methods beyond linear welfare functions often assumed in MARL.
+While MARL research frequently uses linear summations of agent rewards, we demonstrate approximation guarantees for optimizing general, non-linear functions of multiple reward vectors, a distinct contribution in a single-agent setting \cite{jabbari2017fairness, agarwal22, VNM47}.